Prophage

-Background

-Prophages are able to do a multitude of things within their respective bacterial strains.
-Prophages can increase the virulence potential of bacterial strains in both humans and plant pathogens as well as increase the ability of the bacteria to survive in harsh environments.
-Pathogens have been able to adapt and thrive in a wide range of environments.
-Some anaerobic pathogens such as Clostridium perfringens and Clostridium difficile exist in the intestines and are unable to survive in places with large amounts of oxygen for extended periods of time.
-Still others can reside in the soil such as B. anthracis, while pathogens such as C. difficile can even survive in very sterile hospital settings.
-Prophages can provide these bacteria with both resistance mechanisms as well as metabolic advantages which give the host cell the best chance of survival,. sometimes even completely altering the bacterial genome.

 Prophage induction

 Upon detection of host cell damage by UV light or certain chemicals, the prophage is excised from the bacterial chromosome in a process called prophage induction.
 After induction, viral replication begins via the lytic cycle.
 In the lytic cycle, the virus commandeers the cell's reproductive machinery.
 The cell may fill with new viruses until it lyses or bursts, or it may release the new viruses one at a time in an exocytotic process.
 The period from infection to lysis is termed the latent period.
 A virus following a lytic cycle is called a virulent virus.
 Prophages are important agents of horizontal gene transfer, and are considered part of the mobilome.
+Genes are transferred via transduction as the prophage genome is imperfectly excised from the host chromosome and integrated into a new host (specialized transduction) or as fragments of host DNA are packaged into the phage particles and introduced into a new host (generalized transduction).
 All families of bacterial viruses that have circular (single-stranded or double-stranded) DNA genomes or replicate their genomes through rolling circle replication (e.g., Caudovirales) have temperate members.

+During infections by the bacterial pathogen Clostridioides difficile, spontaneous prophage release from the bacterial chromosome is common.
+The presence of deoxycholic acid in the intestinal environment can promote induction of C. difficle biofilm formation as well as the induction of prophage release.